12 facts you probably don’t know about Guatemala

 An experience you won’t want to miss is a hike up Pacaya volcano.
 Whether you trek by foot or take a horse ride up, the view from the top of Pacaya is simply spectacular.

 Tikal National Park has earned its title as the first mixed UNESCO World Heritage Site for its cultural and natural wonders.
-Tikal’s Mayan ruins are embedded in the jungle.
-From a distance you can spot them pop out of the rich green canopy – it’s breathtaking.
+Tikal’s Maya ruins are embedded in the jungle.
+From a distance, you can spot them pop out of the rich green canopy – it’s breathtaking.

 Climb to the top of the ruins to spot local residents (we’re talking toucans and macaws).
-Find out about the history behind the 5 granite temples by a fantastic local guide (we’ve got you covered on Intrepid’s 13-day small group adventure from Guatemala to Mexico).
+Find out about the history behind the 5 granite temples by a fantastic local guide (we’ve got you covered on Intrepid’s 17-day small group adventure from Mexico to Belize).

-Arguably one of the most mysterious Guatemala facts is one that exists around the worshipping of Maximón.
-A shocking legend about him says when the village men would head off to work, Maximón slept with all of their wives!
+Arguably, one of the most mysterious Guatemalan facts is the worshipping of Maximón.
+A shocking legend about him says that when the village men would head off to work, Maximón slept with all of their wives!
 Consequently, the men cut off Maximóns arms and legs in a fit of anger, which explains why most effigies of him are made without arms.

 Coffee is big in Guatemala.
 Like, really big.
-By 1880, coffee accounted for 90% of Guatemala’s exports and even today, it’s one of their main exports and sources of income for the country.
+By 1880, coffee accounted for 90% of Guatemala’s exports, and even today, it’s one of the country’s main exports and sources of income.
 The coffee has a distinct flavor to it, typically full-bodied and has rich chocolate and cocoa flavors.

 Coffee beans being harvested in Guatemala